-South Hills School of Business & Technology must comply with the ADA in allowing use of service animals for students and employees.
+SHSBT must comply with the ADA in allowing use of service animals for students and employees.
 Pets are now allowed on campus under this policy.
 (See policy on pets.)
 Employees and students are not permitted to bring therapy animals to work/school.